braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/tvos/initial_sdk_setup.md

 {% endalert %}

-### Step 5: Specify Your Custom Endpoint or Data Cluster
+### Step 5: specify your custom endpoint or data cluster

 {% alert note %}
 Note that as of December 2019, custom endpoints are no longer given out, if you have a pre-existing custom endpoint, you may continue to use it.
 For more details, refer to our <a href="{{site.baseurl}}/api/basics/#endpoints">list of available endpoints</a>.